AltheaCappelli/AltheaCappelli/README.md

-$\huge{\bf{\color{yellow}{\text{Hello and welcome to my GitHub :) 👋}}}}$
+<h2><b>Hello and welcome to my GitHub :) 👋</b></h2>

-Here I explore ideas and projects I find interesting, mostly around __machine learning, data visualization and analysis__.
-With bachelor's and master's degrees in physics, and a strong background in _theoretical physics_, I’m comfortable working with complex data and programming, but I’m still eager to push myself further and learn new things.
+Here I explore ideas and projects I find interesting, mostly around <b>machine learning, data visualization and analysis</b>.
+With bachelor's and master's degrees in physics, and a strong background in <i>theoretical physics</i>, I’m comfortable working with complex data and programming, but I’m still eager to push myself further and learn new things.
 You can check out my projects on [my website](https://altheacappelli.github.io/), and contact me by email at tea.cappelli@gmail.com!